|

 Why

-experience?
-By discovering problem solving tips and strategies we can
+this experience?
+By discovering problem solving tips and strategies

 with a customer challenge, we have the ability to strengthen or destroy